-Shopping, housework, bill-paying and errand-running don't stop because cancer has entered the picture.
-But often patients don't want to bother friends and family members for non-medical related tasks.
-Don't wait to be asked to take the initiative: providing home-cooked meals that abide by dietary restrictions (packed in single-serve portions ready for the freezer), spending an afternoon doing laundry or cleaning or taking their place on the carpool list will offer a much-need respite to someone struggling to cope with everyday responsibilities and a serious illness.
+Shopping, housework, bill-paying and errand-running don't stop because cancer has entered the picture, but often patients don't want to bother friends and family for non-medical related tasks.
+Don't wait to be asked to take the initiative: providing home-cooked meals that abide by dietary restrictions (packed in single-serve portions ready for the freezer), spending an afternoon doing laundry, cleaning or taking their place on the carpool list will offer a much-needed break to someone struggling to cope with everyday responsibilities and a serious illness.

 4. Shift the focus away from cancer.